Common College Scholarship Requirements Guide

 When should I start applying for scholarships?

 Much like college applications, students should start looking for and applying to university scholarships the summer before their senior year of high school.
 Doing so will give you enough time to properly research scholarships, write your essays (if needed), and fulfill all the other requirements necessary (like asking for letters of recommendation).
+For more information, check out our article all about when to apply for scholarships.

 Is there a minimum income requirement for scholarships?